 The office hours for this term will be conducted online on Blackboard Collaborate.
 The link for the virtual office hours will be posted on Moodle.
 Please allow for 5 to 10 minutes for everyone to get on Blackboard Collaborate.
-Aside from the online office hours, you can also send me questions via email.
+Aside from the online office hours, you can also send me questions via email and you can request an in-person meeting.

 Please note that this in-person course will switch to online delivery if circumstances related to Covid-19 require it in the Fall term.
-Also, note that the materials in this course are the property of the instructor.
+Also, note that the materials in this course are designed for use in Econ 202 at StFX University and are the property of the instructor.
 Copying this material for distribution, online posting, or selling of this material to third parties for distribution without permission is subject to Canadian Copyright Law and is strictly prohibited.
-Copying this material for distribution (e.g. uploading material to a commercial third-party website) may lead to a charge of misconduct under StFX's Community Code of Conduct and the Senate Policy on Academic Integrity and/or legal consequences for violation of copyright law if copyright law has been violated.
+Copying this material for distribution (e.g. uploading material to a commercial third-party website) may lead to a charge of misconduct under StFX's Community Code of Conduct and the Senate Policy on Academic Integrity.
 For more information, please visit the StFX copyright guide: http://www2.mystfx.ca/library/campus-copyright